raiden-network/microraiden/docs/proxy-tutorial.md

 # Introduction

-In this tutorial we will create a simple paywalled server that will serve some static files as well as dynamically generated responses, payable with the Raiden Network Token.
+In this tutorial we will create a simple paywalled server that will serve some static files as well as dynamically generated responses, payable with a custom token.
 You can find example code for this tutorial in `raiden_mps/examples/echo_server.py`.

 # Requirements